 - Jalapeño - Adjust to your heat preference—jalapeño adds a gentle kick.

-- Make the chili‑lime salt: In a mortar and pestle, grind sea salt, lime zest, and sliced chili until the mixture is well combined and fragrant.
+- Make the chili‑lime salt (if using): In a mortar and pestle, grind sea salt, lime zest, and sliced chili until the mixture is well combined and fragrant.

-- Draw out excess moisture: Place zucchini pieces in a colander over a bowl and toss with 1 teaspoon of the chili‑lime salt.
+- Draw out excess moisture: Place zucchini pieces in a colander over a bowl and toss with 1 teaspoon of the chili‑lime salt if using or regular sea salt if not.
 Let sit 10–15 minutes, then pat dry—this prevents soggy zucchini.

 - Heat the skillet: Warm olive oil in a large skillet over medium-high heat (cook in batches if needed to avoid crowding).